ibesora/udacity-deeplearning-notes/docs/README.md

 This way, the steps that gradient descent has taken time ago matters less than the ones that happened recently.

 ## Sentiment Analysis

+# Projects
+## Predicting bike sharing
+A project, with a Neural Network built from scratch to predic the number of bikeshare users on any given day.

+You can find the implementation, including a Jupyter Notebook, [here](https://github.com/ibesora/udacity-deeplearning-notes/tree/master/projects/first-neural-network)

 # Resources
 ## Links